lorenzjdr/lorenzjdr/README.md

 ## Hi I'm Lorenz !👋
-  I like learning new things !
-I'm also a current student attempting to make time to work on projects.
+  I like learning new things!
+I'm a current student attempting to make time to work on projects.

 ## About Me